rcarriga/dotfiles/README.md

 ## Tmux

-If you don't know what tmux is well then I can't do it justice.
+If working on a Mac or just don't want to commit to a window manager like XMonad/i3 then tmux is good for emulating some of their features for terminals.
 Check out a basic intro [here](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340).
 Basic tmux is useful but my config file is taken (shamelessly ripped) from [this fantastic repo](https://github.com/gpakosz/.tmux) which makes it even better!

 ## Kitty

 Kitty is a GPU powered terminal emulator.
-To be honest my main reason for picking it was that it supported ligatures (e.g. Fira Code) and it uses a config file rather than a GUI which means it is easy to maintain a consistent terminal across machines.
+It is not very lightweight but has so many features it's worth a few extra MBs (It's like 5MB).
+    - Buttery smooth performance
+    - Support for images
+    - Unicode support (even with shortcut to input)
+    - Font ligature support (Very nice with Haskell)
+    - Works with pywal

 ## Development Tools